Artic42/articUtils/README.md

 | DOWN_DOCKER_CONTAINER | Put down a docker container with coker compose |
 | CREATE_DOCKER_CONTAINER | Create a docker image using the file as a dockerfile |
 | REMOVE_DOCKER_CONTAINER | Remove a docker image from the system |

+### systemStatus

+This application will save a series of status variables on a yaml file to be read by other software.
+There will be a option to point to a MongoDB database where the info will be stored.
+Two refresh rate can be configured for slow and fast data.

+### Slow data
+- System docker images
+- Running containers and status

+#### Fast data
+- RAM usages
+- CPU usage
+- Temperature